Waxolunist/vimconf/README.md

 depending on your pom.xml.
 It creates a classpath file .occp (OmniCompletionClassPath) for faster running the next time next to your pom.xml.
 To rerun this function on next start of vim, just hit <F8>.
 Alternatively you can create your own .occp-File manually.

+# Commands

+- :Voom *templatelanguage*
+e.g. Voom rest or Voom asciidoc
+Opens the hierarchy view on the right side.

 # Shortcuts

 - *Ctrl-w Ctrl-t*